farrynk/rulebook/docs/7_season-overview.md

     - **10.1.4.3**&emsp;All games follow normal gameplay and transaction rules for playoffs.

 - **10.1.5**&emsp;During playoffs a team may have only one active temp at a time.

+- **10.1.6**&emsp;Playoff matches can be rescheduled up to 11:59pm ET one day before the default date for the next round of playoffs.

 &emsp;